Jcube101/password-manager/README.md

 See `LEARNINGS.md` for the rationale behind every major decision.
 See `AGENTS.md` if an AI is helping with future changes.
 See `ROADMAP.md` for what is deliberately out of scope right now.
+See `ELI5.md` for explainations of the pwm password manager project using progressive complexity.

 ## Quick Start (once v1 is complete)